Are you looking for the best way to create 3D...

 Precise information about camera position and orientation is essential: IMU and trained personnel

-The position of the drone is only a basic piece of information for accessing the key information, namely the exact position and orientation of the camera sensor!
+The position of the drone is only basic information for accessing the central information, namely the exact position and orientation of the camera sensor!
 This is where our example from above comes into play again: If the camera orientation is not inaccurate, then the measured point is in the wrong place.
 If we now measure a whole series of points, the difference becomes visible in a loss of quality in the model.
 A LIDAR therefore always has its own IMU , which calculates the exact position and orientation of the camera sensor.
 The quality of the IMU has a direct impact on the quality of the model.
 When you buy a LIDAR, a considerable proportion of the price is always due to the development of a sensor system for exact position determination.

 How can you guarantee a good quality model?
 The key is trained employees.
 Errors can be recognised above all in the post-processing of the images.
 Some errors are obvious, such as gaps in the model.
 Other errors - and these are the much more serious ones - occur even though the model appears to be intact.
 These can be distortions or wave-like phenomena that have their origin in incorrect position or orientation information.
 A reliable method for validating the model is to use reference points, e.g. by laying out control points whose coordinates and distances are known.
 If a test measurement in the model shows a serious deviation from the actual distance between two points, errors can be reliably identified.
-The bad news is that warped models usually cannot be repaired and must be reflown.
+The bad news is that warped models cannot usually be repaired and must be reflown.

 Conclusion: Advantages and disadvantages of LIDAR